 Ask around — family, friends, colleagues, social media — for suggestions

-Name should allow for expansion, for ex: “Emma’s Hair Salon” over “Emma’s Bridal Salon”
+Name should allow for expansion, for example, “Emma’s Hair Salon” over “Emma’s Bridal Salon”

 Discover over 450 unique hair salon business name ideas here.
 If you want your business name to include specific keywords, you can also use our hair salon business name generator.
-Just type in a few keywords and hit “generate” and you’ll have dozens of suggestions at your fingertips.
+Just type in a few keywords, hit Generate, and you’ll have dozens of suggestions at your fingertips.

 Step 4: Create a Hair Salon Business Plan

-Executive Summary: A brief outline highlighting your salon’s mission, the services offered, target market, financial projections, and growth potential.
+Executive summary — A brief outline highlighting your salon’s mission, services offered, target market, financial projections, and growth potential

 If you’ve never created a business plan, it can be an intimidating task.
 You might consider hiring a business plan specialist to create a top-notch business plan for you.